D. A. Powell

-Douglas A. Powell (born May 16, 1963 Albany, Georgia) is an American poet.
+Douglas A. Powell (born May 16, 1963) is an American poet.

 Life and career

 Powell lived in various places growing up, then graduated high school from Lindhurst High School in Olivehurst, California.
 He then worked in a number of jobs before eventually settling in Santa Rosa, California, where he attended Sonoma State University.
 He earned a bachelor's degree in 1991 and a master's in 1993.
 Not long after completing his graduate work at Sonoma State, he entered the Iowa Writer's Workshop at the University of Iowa.

 In 1996, he graduated from Iowa and began a career as a poet and university professor.
 Powell has taught at a number of different universities, including Columbia University, Sonoma State University, San Francisco State University, and Harvard University, where he served as the Briggs-Copeland Lecturer in Poetry.
-In 2004, Powell left Harvard for The University of San Francisco, where he teaches in the English department.
+In 2004, Powell left Harvard for the University of San Francisco, where he teaches in the English department.